 Plane – Fly into Jaipur airport.

 Drive – You could hire a Taxi to drive down.
-The distance from Jaipur to Nahargarh Ranthambore is 180 kms.
+The distance from Jaipur to Nahargarh Ranthambore is 180 km.
 And takes about 3 hours.
-Delhi it is 381 kms
+Delhi it is 381 km

 Train – Sawai Madhopur Railway station is about 10 minutes away.

-I took the flight from Bangalore to Jaipur, about 2.5 hour flight.
-Alsisar Group of Hotels, had arranged for the transfers to and from the airport.
-It was about 3 hour drive, the drive was scenic and the roads are in good condition.
+I took the flight from Bangalore to Jaipur, about a 2.5-hour flight.
+Alsisar Group of Hotels had arranged for the transfers to and from the airport.
+It was about a 3-hour drive, the drive was scenic and the roads are in good condition.
 I have to admit the roads ensure a smooth drive.
-There are a decent set of good hotels along the way, if you would like to get a break.
-My driver was the best, he kept a look out for a good and safe place so I could use the rest room. 🙂
+There are a decent set of good hotels along the way if you would like to get a break.
+My driver was the best, he kept a lookout for a good and safe place so I could use the rest. 🙂

 – The Resort –

-Nestled at the foot hills of ‘Aravali ranges’, Nahargarh is a luxurious heritage hotel that resembles a 16th century fortress.
+Nestled at the foothills of ‘Aravali ranges’, Nahargarh is a luxurious heritage hotel that resembles a 16th-century fortress.
 It’s located close to the Ranthambore National Park.
-The grandeur and sheer magnificence of the architecture and surroundings speaks volumes.
-Once a hunting ground for the Maharaja’s, this is now one of a kind resort.
+The grandeur and sheer magnificence of the architecture and surroundings speak volumes.
+Once a hunting ground for the Maharajas, this is now one of a kind resort.
 As you enter you travel back in time via the “Char Bagh” or the “Mughal Garden” which is breathtaking.
 The fountain pathway adds to the mystic charm that just lures you in.
 There is a musician who plays a traditional instrument.
 The entire resort comes alive and you can hear it from all around.

-There are two massive courtyards, and two swimming pools.
-The highlight of the palace is the pool and amphitheatre called HathiKund.
+There are two massive courtyards and two swimming pools.
+The highlight of the palace is the pool and amphitheater called HathiKund.
 A lovely rejuvenating spa.
-The center courtyard opens up as a coffee shop during the day, and in the evening.
+The center courtyard opens up as a coffee shop during the day and in the evening.
 There are short documentaries played on a large projector post the sunset.
-Makes for a good ambience and networking after returning from tiger safari.
+Makes for a good ambiance and networking after returning from the tiger safari.

 – The Room –

 Where do I begin?
 There are about 80 magnificent deluxe and super deluxe rooms, located across the property.
-Each of the deluxe rooms have private terraces and stunning view of the lush green surroundings and courtyards.
-Each of the rooms ensure complete privacy.
+Each of the deluxe rooms has private terraces and a stunning view of the lush green surroundings and courtyards.
+Each of the rooms ensures complete privacy.

-The best part is the night, when the room comes alive, all lit up.
-I used a single candle in the centre of the room.
+The best part is the night when the room comes alive, all lit up.
+I used a single candle in the center of the room.
 I was just left speechless.
 Absolutely divine!
 Every bit of furniture is intricately carved.
-The main attraction being the king sized four posted bed.
+The main attraction being the king-sized four-poster bed.
 I had to struggle a bit to climb it.
 My three nights here are unforgettable.
-I had the best sleep especially after those safari tours, walk about the courtyard and swim.
-All rooms are well equipped, and the staff is on call to provide any thing you need.
+I had the best sleep especially after those safari tours, walk about the courtyard, and swim.
+All rooms are well equipped, and the staff is on call to provide anything you need.

 – The Pool –

 The pièce de résistance of the entire palace.
-The pool and amphi-theatre called Hanthikund.
+The pool and amphitheater called Hanthikund.
 The structure resembles step-wells dating back in history where the kings used to bathe.
 The intricate detailing and carvings on marble walls and the two large elephants just pop out.
-I was at awe and just ended up sitting there sipping some chilled beer and watch the sunset.
-I managed to get the reflections of the pool view, both the day and night.
+I was in awe and just ended up sitting there sipping some chilled beer and watch the sunset.
+I managed to get the reflections of the pool view, both day and night.

-The pool at the centre courtyard located by the Spa, and is the most occupied.
+The pool at the center courtyard located by the Spa and is the most occupied.
 It is ideal for kids.

 – The Spa –